RyokoKuga/Tobasu/README.md

 ## ■ Quick Start

 ### 1. Host the Files
-Deploy the HTML files to any static hosting service (GitHub Pages, Vercel, etc.) or run them on a local server.
+Deploy the HTML files to any static hosting service or run them on a local server.

 ### 2. Launch Receiver
 Open the **Receiver** on the target device (e.g., PC, Tablet, or TV).